Cisplatin/Elope/README.md

 # Elope
 An implementation of the Elo rating system in Python.

 Intended for use with Python v2.7.6.

-TODO:

-- Write a README.md

-- Implement the actual ELO algorithm (w/ K-factor)

-Created by dkiv and Xenonstory